 How to Become a Penetration Tester?

-One of the most baffling aspects of pen testing is that with technology advancing at such as fast pace, pen testing methods and solutions are constantly changing too.
-Think of it like a race with the BAD hackers racing against the GOOD hackers.
+One of the most baffling aspects of pen testing is that with technology advancing at such as fast pace, pen-testing methods and solutions are constantly changing too.
+Think of it as a race with the BAD hackers racing against the GOOD hackers.
 Both entities are hacking systems, trying to beat one another.
 The BAD hackers’ goal is to break into a system and steal as much data as possible before a patch or security solution is implemented to address the exploit.
 The GOOD hackers’ goal is to find the holes and exploits within the system and fix them.
 Because new hacking and exploit patches are released every day, pen testers must stay up to date with the latest tactics.

 A lot of penetration testers are self-taught.
 Hacking usually comes naturally to them due to their brain’s way of processing information.
 These testers may or may not go to college to earn a degree because their skill set and talent speaks for itself.
 On the other side of the fence is the path taken by those who have no prior hacking knowledge but want to pursue a career as a penetration tester.
 These people will often take pen testing courses to earn a cybersecurity degree or certificate of some kind that demonstrates their knowledge and skillset level to potential employers.

 When choosing a college to become a penetration tester, make sure to choose one that has a good computer science program.
 You want to learn from the best of the best.
 Some of the more common classes taken by students to earn a degree that allows them to follow the career path of penetration tester include: